Alice-Po/emu/README.md

 npm run build
 ```

-## 🤝 Contributing
+## Contributing

-We welcome contributions from developers around the world!
-Here's how you can help:
+We welcome contributions from everyone around the world!

-### Ways to Contribute

-- 🐛 Report bugs
-- 💡 Suggest new features
-- 🌍 Add new translations
-- 📝 Improve documentation
-- 💻 Submit pull requests

-### Contribution Guidelines

-1. Clone the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Translation Contributions

-To add a new language:

-1. Copy the `/src/locales/en/translation.json` file
-2. Create a new folder for your language code
-3. Translate the strings
-4. Add the language to the language selector in `ImageOptimizer.tsx`

-## 📜 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [WTFPL](https://en.wikipedia.org/wiki/WTFPL) License.

----

-Made with love and passion for a better web for all